Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 This has two methods

-- `.mossyStair(string)`: Accetps a string, sets the block this block will convert to when 'mossed'.
+- `.mossyStair(string)`: Accepts a string, sets the block this block will convert to when 'mossed'.
 Defaults to oak stairs
     - **Note**: The provided block *must* be a stair block
 - `.mossyConversion(callback)`: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block
     - Defaults to `(container, needsWater) => (!needsWater || ☕FluidHelpers.isSame(container.minecraftLevel.getFluidState(container.pos), ☕Fluids.WATER))`